RichardAth/Projects/BigIntCalculator/readme.txt

-   MSIEVE ON    Turns on factorisation using Msieve (and turns YAFU off) MSIEVE OFF   Turns off factorisation using Msieve (revert to built-in ECM and SIQS) MSIEVE PATH  Displays path used when starting Msieve MSIEVE LOG   Displays path & file name for Msieve output file MSIEVE E ON  Turns on -e option in Msieve; perform 'deep' ECM MSIEVE E OFF Turns off -e option in Msieve
+   MSIEVE ON    Turns on factorisation using Msieve (and turns YAFU off) MSIEVE OFF   Turns off factorisation using Msieve (revert to built-in ECM and SIQS) MSIEVE PATH  Displays path used when starting Msieve MSIEVE PATH SET Change pathe used when starting Msieve MSIEVE LOG   Displays path & file name for Msieve output file MSIEVE E ON  Turns on -e option in Msieve; perform 'deep' ECM MSIEVE E OFF Turns off -e option in Msieve